 Published October 5th, 2021

-Rhoda Feng is a freelance writer who splits her time between New York and Washington, D.C.
-She has published or forthcoming work in 4Columns, The Baffler, BOMB, The White Review, Bookforum, The New Republic, Jacobin, The Atlantic, The American Prospect, The Guardian, The Hedgehog Review, The Paris Review Daily, Public Books, The Los Angeles Review of Books, Salon, The Week, the London Review of Books, and more.
+Rhoda Feng is a freelance writer living in New York.
+She has published or forthcoming work in 4Columns, The Baffler, BOMB, Frieze, Observer, New York Magazine, The White Review, Bookforum, The New Republic, Foreign Policy, Jacobin, The Atlantic, The American Prospect, The Guardian, The Hedgehog Review, The Paris Review Daily, Public Books, Harvard Review, The Los Angeles Review of Books, Salon, The Washington Monthly, the London Review of Books, and more.